haskell-infra/hackage-trustees/revisions-information.md

 * Package description
 * Package category

 Revisions can also add custom-setup stanzas.
-This is necessary because newer cabal library versions make explicit custom-setup depends, while in older versions `Setup.hs` had access to whatever happened to be registered in the user pkg db.
+This is necessary because newer cabal library versions make explicit custom-setup depends, while in older versions `Setup.hs` had access to whatever happened to be registered in the global and user package databases.
 This was fragile and created a situation with untracked dependencies (cf: https://www.well-typed.com/blog/2015/07/cabal-setup-deps/)

 Other exceptions for adding dependencies all fall in the camp of needing to add things which had been implicitly assumed in the past, from a small whitelist.
 Package dependencies which may be added are "base" and "base-orphans".
 Build tool dependencies which may be added are "alex", "c2hs", "cpphs", "greencard", "happy" and "hsc2hs".
 This can be seen as improving compatibility with newer cabal library versions which require that past implicit assumptions be made more explicit (cf: https://www.well-typed.com/blog/2015/03/qualified-goals/).